The Dutch Universal Service Obligation (USO) includes addressed domestic and cross-border services and comprises the following:

 Pursuant to the Postal Act 2009, a price cap applies to both USO letters and parcels meant to limit the return on sales (RoS) to 10%.
 For these purposes, the ACM first defined basic tariff headroom, based on the costs of the USO in 2014.
 Second, the ACM has to define additional tariff headroom each year, taking into account the development of the general Consumer Price Index, the development of USO volumes and, if applicable, an earlier exceeding of the RoS limit.

 - In residential areas with more than 5,000 inhabitants, a post box for public use has to be available within a range of 1,000 meters.
-Before 1 January 2016, the range was 500 meter.
 Outside residential areas with more than 5,000 inhabitants, a post box has to be available within a range of 2,500 meters.

-- Under the Postal Decree, there is no required number of postal locations anymore, while the requirements considering accessibility have remained intact.
-This means that at least 95 percent of Dutch residents must have a retail location available that includes our full range of services within a five kilometer distance.
+- At least 95 percent of Dutch residents must have a retail location available that includes our full range of services within a five kilometer distance.
 For citizens living outside residential areas with more than 5,000 inhabitants, at least 85 percent must have such a retail location available.